oulkaid/JavaCard-Applet-Inspired-By-ACOS3-Card-Of-Company-ACS/README.md

 <div style="text-align:center"><img src="https://i.ibb.co/PYtDMKN/image1.png" /></div>

-> This is an academic project, which aims to customise a JacaCard applet to perform functionalities for a specific use case
+> This is an academic project, which aims to customise a JavaCard applet to perform functionalities for a specific use case
 ---

 ### Table of Contents